progwiz/opencv-basic/README.md

 # opencv-basic
-Basic image manipulation operations using opencv library for Python
+Basic geometric transformations for images like rotation, scaling etc. using opencv library for Python